arphie/Elevator_test/README.md

 # Elevator Challenge

+Exam requirement is upto level 6, but you can work upto level 9 if you want to.

 ## To run the project
 ### Start the Server: Open a terminal and run the command defined in your package.json:
 ```npm run server```